-Either way, here are 2 ASX growth shares I would invest $10,000 in this month.
+So, here are 2 ASX growth shares I would love to add to my own portfolio.

-The post 2 ASX growth shares I’m investing $10,000 in October appeared first on Motley Fool Australia.
+The post 2 ASX growth shares I’m watching in February appeared first on Motley Fool Australia.

 One stock is an Australian internet darling with a rock solid reputation and an exciting new business line that promises years (or even decades) of growth… while trading at an ultra-low price…